jeroenterheerdt/HAsmartirrigation/docs/configuration-sensor-groups.md

            friendly_name: Wind Speed at 2m
            value_template: {% raw %}"{{states('[name of your wind speed sensor (WSmeasured)]')|float()*(4.87/log((67.8*[height the wind speed was measured on in meters (H)])-5.42))}}"{% endraw %}
    ```
+- Total precipitation is the total amount of precipitation you want to take into account for the calculations.
+If you calculate once per day, close to midnight use a source that provides the total precipitation for the day.
+Often this is called 'daily precipitation'.
+If you calculate less or more often adjust accordingly.
+Keep in mind that the total precipitation is expected to be a total over the time period, not the current precipitation.
 - Current preciptation is currently not in use, but is likely going to be used for continuous updates in the future.
+Note that is expected to be in in/h or mm/h, so you might need to do some basic math if you have in/m or mm/m.

 ## Deleting a sensor group
 ![](assets/images/configuration-sensor-groups-1.png)